yipengliu/sctrr/README.md

 # SCTRR

-Code for our paper "Smooth Compact Tensor Ring Regression" in IEEE Transactions on Knowledge and Data Engineering.
+Codes for our paper "Smooth Compact Tensor Ring Regression" in IEEE Transactions on Knowledge and Data Engineering.

 # Requirements